TomaszKlosinski/kodilla-python-bootcamp/Module1/README.md

 #### Remainder

-In the first case we see a division without remainder, which results in a number with a decimal.
-The division in the next line is a division with remainder, which returns us an integer.
-Can we also get the remainder from such a division?
-Yes, but using a different operator.
+To get just a reminder of the division we use `%`
 ```python
 print(28 % 3)
 >> 1
 ```

-The remainder for such a division is 1, because 28 is 3 times 9 and 1 remainder.
-The operator that extracts such a value is precisely %.
+The remainder for such a division is 1 because 28 is 3 times 9 plus 1 as a remainder.

 #### Order of operations